 Alam-Pedja wetlands alongside Emajõgi river are the biggest flooded river meadow areas in the region.
 Floods on natural meadows protect the downstream city of Tartu from potentially dangerous floods.
 The importance of peatlands in flood control and their impact on regional hydrology will be discussed.
 The excursion will be partly held on a boat on Emajõgi.

 One of the oldest mire research stations is preserved within the Reserve area.
 The station was founded as an experimental station for peatland drainage management in 1910.
 The mire hydro-meteorological station has been operating on the bog since 1950.
-Several research projects with various study objectives have been carried out here, utilizing the best equipped mire research station in Estonia.
+Several research projects with various study objectives have been carried out here, utilising the best-equipped mire research station in Estonia.
 Today the older, traditional research facilities operate in parallel with increasingly modern equipment.
-The surface of the approximately 8000 year old bog consists of picturesque pool-ridge ecotypes in the central part, skirted by human-induced ecotypes at the margins.
+The surface of the approximately 8000-year-old bog consists of picturesque pool-ridge ecotypes in the central part, skirted by human-induced ecotypes at the margins.

 This field trip will focus on industrial peat utilisation for energy purposes.
 Participants will get the chance to visit several sites where peat fuel is produced using different extraction technologies as well as the CHP power plant.
 Emphasis will be given to cutover peatland restoration practices in Estonia.
 Potential excursion destinations include the Tartu (200 km from Tallinn) and Pärnu (115 km from Tallinn) regions.